 I'm not much of a baker, so when I'm in the mood for pie I gravitate toward this ultra-summery recipe.
 The filling is made of strawberry purée, macerated berries, and gelatin, which gets poured into a simple graham cracker crust.
 Keeping the filling uncooked doesn't just make this recipe easy—it also preserves the fresh flavor of the fruit.

 If you want the flavors of a traditional cooked pie without having to deal with a crust then cobblers—fruit filling covered with a drop-biscuit crust—are the way to go.
 This cobbler is filled with blackberries, raspberries, and a pinch of cinnamon.
 The raspberries are there mostly to help round out the flavor of sour blackberries, so you can use 100% blackberries if they're sweet enough.

 Classic Biscuit-Topped Peach Cobbler

 Here we fill our cobbler with peaches, which we mix with sugar, lemon juice, and just 3/4 teaspoon of cornstarch.
 It's also a good idea to add flavorings—bourbon, nutmeg, and almond extract are good choices, but feel free to get creative with it.
-We again top the filling with biscuit dough, but this time also brush on a syrupy glaze to give the biscuits a crackly crust.
+Again, we top the filling with biscuit dough, but this time we also brush on a syrupy glaze to give the biscuits a crackly crust.

 Easy Stovetop Cherry Grunt